-Pain management is a major component of postoperative care.
+Pain management is a significant component of postoperative care.
 The traumatic effect of the surgical incision, the various manipulations of internal organs during surgery, and some of the metabolic responses that accompany surgery are the main culprits in the occurrence of postoperative pain.
 Postoperative pain may also be a pointer to the development of certain complications.

 Adequate pain management in the immediate postoperative period after gastric sleeve surgery will increase patient’s comfort and ensure early mobilization which will, in turn, prevent complications such as orthostatic pneumonia, deep vein thrombosis, pulmonary thromboembolism, and cardiovascular events.